LelsersLasers/GhostsAndGold/README.md

     - Spawn rate depends on ticks?
     - When spawning a tetris blocks, pause normal spawn?
     - Fix chests, put a chest on the top, not the main tile
-- Increase chest spawn from .15 to 0.3 with log
 - PERFORMANCE
     - Run State.update() in background of State.draw()
     - Replace pygame.draw with blit?